Skip to main content

 (Background on this error at: http://sqlalche.me/e/13/e3q8)

-It means there is a communication problem from the Generic SQL docker to the SQL Server.
-It usually means the dns hostname of the sql server is not resolving.
+It means there is a communication problem from the Generic SQL Docker to the SQL Server.
+It usually means the dns hostname of the SQL Server is not resolving.
 You can try using an IP instead of the DNS.
-You can further test the from docker by running the following command on the Cortex XSOAR machine:
+You can further test from Docker by running the following command on the Cortex XSOAR machine:

 echo "select @@version" | sudo docker run --rm -i demisto/genericsql:1.1.0.9726 tsql -H <sql_server_host> -p <sql_port_number> -U <user> -P <password> -D <db_to_connect> -v -o v